If you have just two days in Bratislava, be sure to enjoy the best it has to offer.

 If you missed the wine tasting in the evening, or if the weather does not allow you, head off to the Slovak National Collection of Wine, offering an annual collection of the 100 best Slovak wines.
 The cellars of the Apponyi House are shared with the Museum of Viticulture.
 Here, you can taste a glass of any of the hundred best Slovak wines whilst walking through the museum exploring the viticulture history.
 The Museum offers various programmes, ranging from a quick tasting of four wines, through to a full-on wine tasting experience, where you can taste everything you see.

 If you fancy a breath of fresh air, head off to Devín Castle.
 This romantic ruin stands on a rocky outcrop above the confluence of the Danube and Morava rivers.
 In summer, you will be pleasantly refreshed by the breeze, in autumn you can soak up the glorious colours of the forests covering the surrounding hills, and in winter you will even come across skaters on the frozen arms of the Morava river.
 The history of the castle peak dates back to the time of the Celts, and you can find interesting archaeological excavations here.
 This place has also a more recent history.
 The nearby border with Austria was a frequent point where escapes to freedom were attempted under the communist regime.
 On your way back, stop at one of the village wine taverns scattered around the castle ruin and try out a local speciality, the redcurrant wine.
 Though sweet, it may be treacherous, so be careful about the quantity!
 Devin is a little bit out of town but you can reach it by bus (public transport) with 20 minutes.
-Alternatively, book a minibus and a guide with one of the Bratislava’s travel agents.
+Alternatively, you can rent a bike or book a minibus and a guide with one of the Bratislava’s travel agents.

 An interesting experience for military history buffs are several war bunkers open to the public within the bounds of Petržalka’s “fortifications”.
 Here you will be transferred into a border guard from the times between the two wars.
 Get a ride on a historical jeep or try out some period weapons.